liushuyu/plymouth-semaphore/README.md

 *Used by: System Shutdown.*

-This semaphore follows the 60%/10% pattern, though the sequence becomes one of a 1-3-2-4 altenation.
+This semaphore follows the 60%/10% pattern, though the pattern is instead an 1-3-2-4 altenation.

 Who made this?
 --------------